Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 The U.S. Mint does not own the refineries that process the ore.
 Instead, it works with approved suppliers and refineries that meet specific standards.

-This video from the US Mint on YouTube demonstrates the manufacturing process.
+This video from the U.S. Mint on YouTube demonstrates the manufacturing process.

 After striking, the coins are inspected for quality.
 Those that meet the standards are counted and packaged for distribution.

-Newly minted investment grade American Silver Eagle Bullion coins are available only through retail precious metals and are sold in various packaging options, including tubes, monster boxes, and individual holders.
+Newly minted investment-grade American Silver Eagle Bullion coins are available only through retail precious metals and are sold in various packaging options, including tubes, monster boxes, and individual holders.

 2024 Uncirculated Morgan and Peace Silver Dollars available from the US Mint